Stefka92/restaurant_booking-system/README.md

-Plutos pizzeria is a web application that allows users to make reservations at a restaurant.
+Its all in the dough is a web application that allows users to make reservations at a restaurant.
 It provides an intuitive interface for customers to view available tables, select a date and time, view the menu, book their reservation and pay online.

 ## UX: